paretag/gsssmorpa/README.md

-# gsssmorpa.github.io
+# gsssmorpa
-here you can add school attandance
+here you can add school attandance using google sheet